idaholab/moose/modules/electromagnetics/doc/content/source/materials/WaveEquationCoefficient.md

 - $\mu_r$ is the complex relative magnetic permeability.

-Note that all of these parameters (real and imaginary parts) can be provided by the user as functions.
+Note that all of these parameters (real and imaginary parts) can be provided by the user as material properties.

 ## Example Input File Syntax

-!listing scalar_complex_helmholtz.i block=Functions/negative_ASquaredMinusBSquared
+!listing scalar_complex_helmholtz.i block=Materials/wave_equation_coefficient

-!syntax parameters /Functions/WaveEquationCoefficient
+!syntax parameters /Materials/WaveEquationCoefficient

-!syntax inputs /Functions/WaveEquationCoefficient
+!syntax inputs /Materials/WaveEquationCoefficient

-!syntax children /Functions/WaveEquationCoefficient
+!syntax children /Materials/WaveEquationCoefficient